rramphal/hosts/README.md

 ## Updating

-Update relevant file in `/lists` or create a new file with the `.txt` extension.
+1. Update relevant file in `/data` or create a new file with the `.txt` extension.
+2. Run `node generate.js` to generate lists.

+### Guidelines

+* `www.` is prepended to all domains automatically.
-If you create a new file, please have a descriptive comment that starts with `#` as the first line of the file.
+* Each file in `/data` must have a descriptive comment that starts with `#` as the first line of the file.
+* Each file in `/data` must end with a blank line.
-When listing domains, only list the domain itself.
+* When listing domains, only list the domain itself.
-Then run `node generate.js` to generate lists.

-NOTE: `www.` is prepended to all domains automatically.